Apple picking season is here, and we offer options on where to pick apples in the Champaign-Urbana area

 Phone: (217) 728-8269

 Believe it or not, at about 1.5 hours away, Ditzler Orchard is closer to us than the Peoria orchards.
 This is just north of Terre Haute.
 Watch Facebook for info, but picking season generally starts late-August.
 Ditzler also has berries, peaches, corn and more.
-Visit the bake shop, “scoop shop” for smoothies and more on your visit.
+Make sure to visit the bake shop or scoop shop on your visit, and if you are visiting in the fall, try their apple dumplings.

 Apple Picking in the Peoria area